facelessuser/coloraide/docs/src/markdown/chromaticity.md

 ```

 > [!tip]
-> If you ever need to get the white point from an already registered, supported color space, ColorAide makes these
+> If you ever need to get the white point from an already registered color space, ColorAide makes these available via
-> available via `white()`.
-The value is returned by default as the tristimulus values (XYZ coordinates), but it can also
+> `white()`.
+The value is returned by default as the tristimulus values (XYZ coordinates), but it can also be returned
-> be returned as any of the supported chromaticity coordinate formats by specifying the desired output.
+> as any of the supported chromaticity coordinate formats by specifying the desired output.
 >
 > ```py play
 > Color('red').white()
 > Color('red').white('uv-1960')
 > ```

-If all that is desired is the 2D chromaticity coordinates, you can also use the two, simple convenience methods: `xy()`
+If all that is desired is the 2D chromaticity coordinates _or_ the luminance, you can also use the convenience methods:
-and `uv()`. `xy()` will return chromaticity in the CIE 1931 xy system and `uv()` will return chromaticity within the
+`xy()`, `uv()`, and `Y()`, which will return 2D xy, 2D uv, or luminance, respectively. `uv()` will return chromaticity
-CIE 1976 u'v' system (default) or the CIE 1960 uv system, uv output is controlled by explicitly passing the desired
+within the CIE 1976 u'v' system (default) or the CIE 1960 uv system; uv output is controlled by explicitly passing the
-year of the uv system.
-If all that is required is the luminance, `Y()` can be used.
+desired year of the uv system.

 ```py play
 Color('red').xy()